Change Fund &and Departmental Fund Procedures Form

 Application for change fund - this is for long-term change fund use (e.g. for use in a new vending machine).

-Application for petty cash fund - this is for temporary use of small purchases, reimbursements or transactions in which cards, CPOs or POs are not logical to use (e.g. to reimburse swap meet entry fees used during new student orientation).
+Application for petty cash fund - this is for temporary use of small purchases, reimbursements or transactions in which cards, CPOs or POs are not logical to use (e.g. to reimburse swap meet entry fees used during new student onboarding).

 Application for temporary change fund - this was created during the Pandemic for departments who need an additional temporary change fund but may not need it once business has resumed to normal operations (e.g. Mail Center needed this to cover their funds on the days that the Cashier's Office could not accommodate them).